KirstChat/player-stats-card/README.md

 - [Sass Tutorial by The Net Ninja](https://www.youtube.com/watch?v=_kqN4hl9bGc&list=PL4cUxeGkcC9jxJX7vojNVK-o8ubDZEcNb)
   - This tutorial was used as a refresh crash course on Sass to meet the project requirements.
 - [Gulp Setup by Coding in Public](https://www.youtube.com/watch?v=ubHwScDfRQA)
   - This tutorial provide some insight into other packages to install and add to the gulpfile.
-I decided to add the gulp-autoprefixer to autoprefix any css if needed.
+I decided to add the gulp-autoprefixer to autoprefix any css if required.
 - [Stackoverflow: JavaScript forEach only returning last value](https://stackoverflow.com/questions/46808693/foreach-prints-only-last-value-the-typical-closure-issue-in-javascript)
-  - I was initally having trouble displaying all the player names in the dropdown menu and the first answer helped with approaching the problem in a different way by appending a child element to the HTML instead of just updating the innerHTML of the parent.
+  - I was initally having trouble displaying all the player names in the dropdown menu and the first answer helped with approaching the problem in a different way by appending a child element to the HTML instead of updating the innerHTML of the parent.
 - [Stackoverflow: Return last word in a string](https://stackoverflow.com/questions/20883404/javascript-returning-the-last-word-in-a-string)
   - The first answer was a reminder on how to return the last word in a string to display the players position in the HTML.
 - [Structuring your sass project](https://itnext.io/structuring-your-sass-projects-c8d41fa55ed4)